opendp/tumult-docs/public/analytics/dev/_sources/tutorials/clamping-bounds.rst.txt

 When you know that there is a reasonable minimum and maximum for each value of a column, you can use those as clamping bounds.
-This is what we did here: without looking at the dataset, we made the assumption that all members of our library were younger than 120 years old, and that ages have to be a nonnegative value.
+This is what we did here: without looking at the dataset, we made the assumption that all members of our library were younger than 120 years old, and that ages have to be a non-negative value.

 Sometimes, the situation is not so clear.
 To understand what to do in more complex cases, let's first explain what these clamping bounds actually *do*.